jermanuts/feather-docs/content/_guides/receive_transaction.md

 Copy the address to your clipboard by right-clicking on an address **→ Copy Address** or by pressing `Ctrl + C`. **Never write down an address by hand**, a mistake may result in unrecoverable funds.

+A precaution you can also take, is asking the sender to send a piconero (0.000000000001 XMR) before the actual real amount so you can be assured there are no issues and the address you copied is correct.

 If you need to transfer the address to a different device, here are some options:

 - Save your address to a .txt file and use a USB drive to transfer it